VectorInstitute/projectpensive/README.md

 2. Install code packages: `python setup.py install`
 3. Install package dependencies: `pip install -r requirements.txt`

+Notes:
+1. This is a one-off demo, the code repository will not be maintained.
-NOTE: This code was written in Python 3.7.
+2. This code was written with a  Python 3.7 interpreter.
 It is recommender to use Python 3.7 or newer.

 ## External to Vector